 What Is a Stated Income Loan?

-A stated income loan is a unique loan that enables the borrowers to us alternative documentation rather traditional documents such as a pat-stub, W2, etc. Most homebuyers apply for a traditional mortgage by proving their income with paystubs and W-2s from a full-time job, but some consumers need to prove their income with nontraditional documentation.
-This can be done with a stated income loan.
+A stated income loan is a unique mortgage that enables the borrowers to us alternative documentation rather traditional documents such as a pat-stub, W2, etc. Most homebuyers apply for a traditional mortgage by proving their income with paystubs and W-2s from a full-time job, but some consumers need to prove their income with non-traditional documentation.
+This can be done with a stated income loan or a no doc mortgage.

 The stated income loans gained popularity two decades ago, as they provided a unique opportunity for borrowers with irregular income sources or those who were self-employed.
 These state income loans became attractive because borrowers could now obtain a mortgage without the burden of traditional paperwork and income verification documentation.